 IBF established the Austin Moyer Chin Citizens Advocacy Program as a memorial to John Austin, Bill Moyer and Bob Chin to fuel their legacy of working to protect our environment and fighting for better water quality in the Inland Bays.

-A Citizen’s Guide to Environmental Advocacy in Delaware produced by Kenneth T. Kristl, professor of law and director of the Environmental and Natural Resources Law Clinic at Widener University Delaware Law School, was the first project of the Austin Moyer Chin Program.
-In introducing the publication, Professor Kristl said, “The goal of the Guide is to help citizens understand how the state processes work, the general details of where, when, and how you can participate, and some strategies for making that participation as impactful as possible.
+A Citizen’s Guide to Environmental Advocacy in Delaware produced by Kenneth T. Kristl, professor of law and director of the Environmental and Natural Resources Law Clinic at Widener University Delaware Law School, is a project of the Austin Moyer Chin Program.
+Professor Kristl said, “The goal of the Guide is to help citizens understand how the state processes work, the general details of where, when, and how you can participate, and some strategies for making that participation as impactful as possible.
 I believe the information and advice in the Guide can help citizens be effective advocates for their environment. “

 - Delaware’s Environmental Regulatory Structure